otrv4/otrv4/architecture-decisions/005-brace-key.md

 mixing another key obtained from a Diffie-Hellman (DH) exchange into the key material.
 This additional key is called the “brace key”.

-This proposal specifies:
+This document specifies:

-1. The extra key to mix in with the ECDH shared secret when deriving a new root key.
+1. The brace key to mix in with the ECDH shared secret when deriving a new root key.
 2. An algorithm for ratcheting and deriving the brace key.

-This proposal only changes how root keys are derived in the Double Ratchet algorithm.
+This document only changes the way root keys are derived during the Double Ratchet algorithm.

 The first 3072-bit DH key agreement takes place in the DAKE.
-See Nik Unger's paper [\[1\]](#references), which specifies DAKEZ, ZDH, and XZDH as (optionally) quantum-resistant key exchanges.
+This takes place as a traditional Diffie Hellman key exchange and not as the combined quantum resistant key encapsulation mechanism (KEM) as proposed in Nik Unger's paper [\[1\]](#references) (to be optionally used).

-We are trying to protect against elliptic curve weaknesses, and SIDH [\[2\]](#references) is specific for post-quantum resistance.
-Instead, we'll use a classic DH key exchange.
+We are not using the same quantum resistant KEM, as defined in the mentioned paper (that reccommends using either SIDH or New Hope), because we are aiming to give additional protection against transcript decryption in the case of ECC compromise and some protection if quantum computers arrive earlier than expected.
+Because of this, we will use a traditional DH key exchange.

 We considered two options for ratcheting/rederiving the brace key: